 Jung, also known as "The Korean Zombie," finished the amazing battle at 1:07 of the fourth when he caught Poirier in a D'Arce choke.
 But there was something for everyone in this wild match.

-Jung seemed almost impervious to pain as he took blows from Poirier, who to his credit never stopped trying.
-But Jung caught Poirier with a knee, then finished him with the D'Arce.
+Jung seemed almost impervious to pain as he took blows from Poirier, who to his credit, never kept trying.
+But Jung caught Poirier with a knee, then finished Poirier with the D'Arce.

 The only surprise in this match is not that it was an all-timer, but that it didn't end by knockout.
 It paired two of the UFC's greatest sluggers, and they treated the crowd to some memorable flurries.

 Liddell hit Silva with some momentous blows, but Silva took them and doled out some shots of his own.
 But Liddell mixed in a few takedowns and that led him to a thrilling but deserved victory.

 7. Gilbert Melendez W3 Diego Sanchez, Houston, Oct.
 19, 2013, UFC 166